Skip to main content

 A surgical procedure to remove a small piece of the temporal artery to diagnose giant cell arteritis.

 Temporal artery biopsy is a minor surgical procedure to obtain a sample of the temporal artery for microscopic examination.
-It's the gold standard for diagnosing giant cell arteritis (GCA).
+It can provide histologic confirmation of giant cell arteritis (GCA), but diagnosis and treatment decisions still rely on the full clinical picture.

 Key Takeaways